South Korea's T'Way Air halts launch of Wuhan flights over virus concerns

-SEOUL (Reuters) - South Korean budget airline T’way Air (091810.KS) has postponed Tuesday’s scheduled launch of a new route to the Chinese city of Wuhan because of rising concern over the spread of a new coronavirus, a company official said.
+SEOUL (Reuters) - South Korean budget airline T’way Air has postponed Tuesday’s scheduled launch of a new route to the Chinese city of Wuhan because of rising concern over the spread of a new coronavirus, a company official said.

 On Monday South Korea reported its first confirmed case of the virus from a 35-year-old Chinese national who flew from Wuhan to Seoul on Sunday.